tquintero/hickscte.github.io/_posts/tent/2014-10-13-compbiz-day-19-testing-your-assumptions-followup.md

 Enter your experiment results into your Google Doc you prepared last time.

 Each group will give a 4-5 minute presentation describing each assumption (hypothesis), experiment, and results.
-You do not need a slide deck, just present off of your Doc.
+Slide decks should consist of the following:

+Slide 1: Your Assumption
+Slide 2: How you tested your assumption
+Slide 3: Evidence that you did the test (video, photos) Slide 4: Conclusion

 Presentations will be graded on the following: